 Why the Phantom 2?

-Short answer: If you're just getting started with drones, the Phantom 2 has the largest community of users, compatible parts, is ready to fly and most importantly very easy to fly.
+Short answer: If you're just getting started with drones, the DJI's Phantom line of drones has the largest community of users, compatible parts, is ready to fly and most importantly very easy to fly.
 It's the least risky choice.
 Though now that my hands are a bit dirty, I've gotten a lot of flight time under my belt and I don't mind soldering stuff, my next drone will probably be a custom build and based on a larger frame like the F450 mentioned above.

 But why did I get the regular Phantom 2 instead of the Vision+ model?
 Well for one I wanted an excuse to get a GoPro that I could use for other things too.
 It also came down to image quality.
 The Vision+ quality is not quite as capable as the GoPro Hero 3+ black edition.
 Also, when a new GoPro comes out I can just stick that in instead of buying a new drone.